 Ferring Litigation.
 Some of the patents covering the Noctiva product (the "Noctiva Patents") are the subject of litigation initiated by Ferring Pharmaceuticals Inc. and two of its foreign affiliates, Ferring B.V. and Ferring International Center S.A., who manufacture a competing product known as Nocdurna.
 Nocdurna was approved by the FDA in June 2018 and commercially launched in the U.S. in November 2018.
-Ferring initiated this litigation initially against Serenity Pharmaceuticals, LLC ("Serenity") (the licensor of the Noctiva Patents) and Reprise Biopharmaceutics, LLC ("Reprise") on April 28, 2017.
+Ferring initiated this litigation initially against Serenity Pharmaceuticals, LLC (the licensor of the Noctiva Patents) and Reprise Biopharmaceutics, LLC ("Reprise") on April 28, 2017.
 Avadel subsequently joined the litigation on June 28, 2018, shortly after Ferring received FDA approval for Nocdurna.
 In this litigation, filed in the United States District Court for the Southern District of New York, Ferring seeks to invalidate and disputes the inventorship of the Noctiva Patents, seeks damages for various alleged breaches of contractual and common law duties, and seeks damages for alleged infringement by Noctiva of Ferring's "Nocdurna" trademark.
 Specialty Pharma, Serenity, and Reprise have defended this litigation, and have made counterclaims against Ferring, including for infringement of the Noctiva Patents and a declaratory judgment of noninfringement with respect to Ferring's "Nocdurna" trademark.
-The court dismissed Ferring's inventorship claim and its claims for alleged breaches of contractual and common law duties, although these dismissals may be appealed by Ferring.
+The court dismissed Ferring.
 On February 15, 2019, Specialty Pharma and its co-defendants moved to stay the litigation pending completion of the bankruptcy proceeding of Specialty Pharma.
 On May 15, 2019, that motion was denied due to a pending settlement of the litigation with respect to just Ferring and Specialty Pharma.
-On February 25, 2020, Ferring and Specialty Pharma jointly moved for bankruptcy court approval of a settlement agreement with respect to the claims alleged in the litigation.
-In accordance with the terms of the settlement agreement, promptly following bankruptcy court approval of the settlement agreement, the parties would dismiss with prejudice their respective claims against each other in the litigation.
+On February 25, 2020, Ferring and Specialty Pharma jointly moved for bankruptcy court approval of the settlement agreement, the parties would dismiss with prejudice their respective claims against each other in the litigation.
 On March 13, 2020, the Bankruptcy Court entered an order approving the settlement with Ferring.
-Pursuant to the terms of the settlement, the parties are to dismiss their respective claims against each other in the District Court litigation in the Southern District of New York, with such dismissals to be effective concurrently.
-The joint dismissal has not yet been filed with District Court for the Southern District of New York.
+Pursuant to the terms of the settlement, the parties were to dismiss their respective claims against each other in the District Court litigation in the Southern District of New York, with such dismissals to be effective concurrently.
+The joint dismissal was filed with District Court for the Southern District of New York on May 13, 2020 and entered by the Court on May 14, 2020, thus concluding this litigation for Avadel.